 • fear

 Panic attacks come on suddenly and involve intense and often overwhelming fear.
-They’re accompanied by very challenging physical symptoms, like a racing heartbeat, shortness of breath, or nausea.
+They’re accompanied by very challenging physical symptoms like a racing heartbeat, shortness of breath, or nausea.

-DSM-5 recognizes panic attacks and categorizes them as unexpected or expected.
+The DSM-5-TR recognizes panic attacks and categorizes them as unexpected or expected.

 Panic attacks can happen to anyone, but having more than one may be a sign of panic disorder, a mental health condition characterized by sudden and repeated panic attacks.